 Ever since Circles.Life debuted back in 2016, SIM-only plans have been a more than viable option – An option that is finally worth our money.
 That’s why consumers appreciate competition as we are the ones who usually benefit from it.

 Disclaimer: Thanks to the fierce competition kickstarted by Circles.Life, the information here is ever -changing.
 See any information that has become outdated?
 Be our extra pair of eyes and let us know about it here.

 What is a SIM-Only plan?

 A SIM-only plan is a monthly subscription service, which offers you mobile data, call time and SMS.
 Other add-ons such as data roaming, additional data, cybersecurity features are also available.
 It is cheaper than the mobile plans that provide you with a phone at a “lower” price, as the rest of the cost of the phone is not absorbed into the monthly charges.
-If your contract is up and you are not planning on getting a new phone, such SIM-Only plans may be worth it for you.
+If your contract is up and your current phone is still alive and well, SIM-Only plans might be the answer to your prayers.

 Comparison of the different carriers

 We will be comparing Singtel new SIM-Only sub-brand called GOMO, Starhub’s own version called giga and M1’s SIM-Only plan.
 Additionally, we will take a look at our new Telco, TPG, and Circles.Life who started this war.
 For those lazy to read, we have prepared a summary table of the SIM-only plans below.

 |Price (per month)||20||25||20||18||$10|

 |Data||20GB||45GB||30GB (+10GB for new sign ups for 1st 12 months)||20GB||50GB|